List of Melbourne City FC players

 Melbourne City Football Club, an association football club based in Cranbourne East, Melbourne, was founded in 2009 as Melbourne Heart.
 They became the second Victorian member admitted into the A-League Men in 2010 after their local rivals Melbourne Victory.

-Scott Jamieson holds the record for the greatest number of appearances for Melbourne City playing.
-Between 2017 and 2021 the Australian defender played 154 times for the club.
-The club's goalscoring record is held by Jamie Maclaren, who has scored 95 goals in all competitions between 2019 and the present day.
+Curtis Good holds the record for the greatest number of appearances for Melbourne City.
+Between 2011 and 2024, the Australian defender played 180 times for the club.
+The club's goalscoring record is held by Jamie Maclaren, who has scored 115 goals in all competitions between 2019 and 2024.
 He surpassed the previous record of 57 goals, held by Bruno Fornaroli in 2021.